Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XI. Password Policy/README.md

 ## 1. 🔑 GPMC Showing the Domain Password Policy GPO

-Confirms that the Win11 Security Policy GPO is linked at the domain level, ensuring uniform password standards across all users.
+Confirms that the Password Policy GPO is linked at the domain level, ensuring uniform password standards across all users.

 📸 **GPMC Showing the Domain Password Policy GPO**